michelesr/thesis/src/ci.md

 local environment, and, for security reasons, needs to be replaced with HTTPS or SSH when the SCM system is running in a remote server.

-### Gasista Felice configuration
+### Docker Compose configuration

 Gasista Felice is configured, through `docker-compose.yml`, to pull the images for the application components from Docker Hub, and to mount the source code of the application from the local repository to allow changes to be reflected inside the container.
-This approach is perfect for development, where every change to the code has to be applied immediately without the rebuild of the images, but in production the code is copied when the images are built and changes imply rebuilding.

-The components Dockerfile are designed to always do a COPY instruction to copy the source code from the repository at build time, but if the `docker-compose.yml` contains mount instruction, the content copied at build time is replaced with the content of the repository that resides in the developer host.
+The component Dockerfiles are designed to always perform a COPY instruction to copy the source code from the repository during the build, that is performed by Docker Hub, but given that `docker-compose.yml` contains mount instruction, the content copied at build time is replaced with the content of the repository that resides in the developer host.
 This is normal in a UNIX-like system where during the mount the content of the directory specified as mount point is replaced with the content of the mounted file system.

+The mounting approach is perfect for development, where every change to the code has to be applied immediately without the rebuild of the images, but in production the code is copied when the images are built and changes imply rebuilding.
 To provide a Continuous Integration testing environment closer to the one used in production, a new `docker-compose.yml` is required:

     proxy:
       build: ./proxy